A young Black woman talking about something serious with an older Black woman in the park.

 Taking risperidone

-You will get most benefit from your risperidone if you take it regularly at the dose prescribed by your doctor.
+You will get most benefit from your risperidone if you take it every day at the dose prescribed by your doctor.

 Risperidone is usually taken once or twice a day.
 You will start with a low dose, which will be increased slowly to a dose that is effective for you.
 This may take several days or weeks.

-It doesn’t matter what time you take it each day - choose a time that you can always remember and get into a routine.
-This could be a mealtime, or when you brush your teeth.
+It doesn’t matter what time you take it each day, but you should choose a time that you can always remember and get into a routine.
+This could be a mealtime or when you brush your teeth.

 Risperidone can be taken with or without food.